 6. How is arbitration different from litigation?

 The major difference between arbitration and litigation could possibly be their approach towards solving disputes.
 Arbitration is a non-formal dispute adjudication process which is cheaper, more convenient and faster as compared to the conventional litigation process.
+If you are finding best Arbitration lawyer in Delhi, then we are best option for you.

 7. What are the advantages of choosing arbitration?